 Regardless of the size of your company, you probably rely on data to fuel the decision-making process.
 However, dealing with as much digital information as the modern business world currently provides can get rather difficult.

 Thus, to stay efficient, an organization should focus on developing and maintaining a comprehensive enterprise data management strategy.
-Having a coherent approach is just as important for companies that are only starting out with data management (EDM) as it is for those who have already implemented multiple intelligent tools.
+Having a coherent approach is just as important for companies that are only starting with data management as it is for those who have already implemented multiple intelligent tools.

 Types of Enterprise Data